-&lt;sup>13 Partially participating CoCs are used to fit the estimation model and included among the CoCs being estimated.
+13 Partially participating CoCs are used to fit the estimation model and included among the CoCs being estimated.
 However, only the participating portion of partially participating CoCs is utilized for fitting the estimation model.
 When imputing for partially participating CoCs, the imputation is for the entirety of the CoC (both the participating and non-participating portions).
+For partially participating CoCs, the duplicated count of people served is the sum of estimated people in non-participating projects, estimated people in participating projects (this estimation represents all of the project, not only the portion of the project that is not participating) and reported people in fully participating projects.

-&lt;sup>15 One to seven percent of project-household types indicate this inconsistency.
+15 One percent (EST-AO) to eight percent (RRH-CO) of project-household types indicate this inconsistency.